-Here is audio of Shtayyeh laying all of this out:
+Here's the audio of him laying all this out:

 As Mark reported earlier, after his meeting with President Obama, Israeli Prime Minister Benjamin Netanyahu said Israel "cannot go back to the 1967 lines."

-Note that at the top of this post we've added Robert's interview as it aired on All Things Considered.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+Note that at the top of this post we've added Robert's interview as it was aired on All Things Considered.

 [Note on May 21 at 3:31 p.m.
 ET: Earlier we had to remove some pieces of audio from this post, because of technical problems.
 We've solved the problems and the audio is back.]